U.S. wants to seize assets tied to Russian tax refund scheme

 "While New York is a world financial capital, it is not a safe haven for criminals seeking to hide their loot, no matter how and where their fraud took place," Bharara said.

+Officials at the Russian Interior Ministry were not immediately available for comment on Tuesday.
 Lawyers for the defendant companies, which include Prevezon Holdings Ltd, could not immediately be reached for comment.